Krueger flap

 Krueger flaps, or Krüger flaps, are lift enhancement devices that may be fitted to the leading edge of an aircraft wing.
-Unlike slats or droop flaps, the main wing upper surface and its nose is not changed.
+Unlike slats or droop flaps, the main wing upper surface and its leading edge is not changed.
 Instead, a portion of the lower wing is rotated out in front of the main wing leading edge.
-Several modern aircraft use this design between the fuselage and closest engine, where the wing is thickest.
-Outboard of the engine, slats are used on the leading edge.
+The Boeing 707 and Boeing 747 used Krueger flaps on the wing leading edge.
+Several modern aircraft use Krueger flaps between the fuselage and closest engine, but use slats outboard of the closest engine.
 The Boeing 727 also used a mix of inboard Krueger flaps and outboard slats, although it had no engine between them.
-Most early jet airliners, such as the Boeing 707 and Boeing 747, used Krueger flaps only.

 Operation

 While the aerodynamic effect of Krueger flaps may be similar to that of slats or slots (in those cases where there is a gap or slot between the flap trailing edge and wing leading edge), they are deployed differently.
-Krueger flaps, hinged at their foremost position that once deployed actually become their trailing edges, hinge forwards from the under surface of the wing, increasing the wing camber and maximum coefficient of lift.
+Krueger flaps, hinged at their foremost position, hinge forwards from the under surface of the wing, increasing the wing camber and maximum coefficient of lift.
 It produces a nose-up pitching moment.
 Conversely, slats extend forwards from the upper surface of the leading edge.
 Also, when deployed, Krueger flaps result in a much more pronounced blunt leading edge on the wing, helping to achieve better low-speed handling.
 This allows smaller-radius wing leading edges, better optimized for cruise.
 Leading edge Krueger flaps enhance wing's low speed lift production especially on swept wing aircraft.

+Variable camber Krueger flap

-The Krueger flaps developed for the Boeing 747 were constructed from fiberglass honeycomb material and were designed to be intentionally distorted into an aerofoil section on deployment.
+The Krueger flaps developed for the Boeing 747 were constructed from fiberglass material and were designed to be intentionally distorted into a much more efficient aerofoil section on deployment.

+Invented by James B. Cole and Richard H. Weiland of Boeing in the mid-1960s, the "VCK" (Variable Camber Krueger) flaps deployed from the lower leading edge of the wing similar to rigid panel Krueger flaps.
+The high-speed lower wing in that region of the wing is a straight line normal to the wing leading edge, so the stowed panels are nominally flat, albeit twisted a small amount along the leading edge of the wing.
+Using two sets of identical linkages per flap, the fiberglass panel is deployed and bent to an optimal aerodynamic shape for low speed flight, while a separate aluminum folding nose that is stowed inside the wing is deployed tangent to the fiberglass panel.

+The Boeing 747-8 wing was redesigned with optimized VCK flap panels that were similar to those on the original 747.

+Another airplane that used VCK flaps was the Boeing YC-14.